brettenet/hello-ps-k8/README.md

 ### 2b.
 Alternatively Apply Individually

-If you prefer to run each deployment manually from the `manifests/` directory, you can run these commands:
+If you prefer to apply each deployment manually from the manifests/ directory, run the following commands:

 **ConfigMaps**
 ```bash